 The Challenges of Dementia

 If you want to support your loved one to live in their own home, you need to take a critical look at each room and evaluate how these challenges might affect them.
-Pinpointing areas of risk and taking steps to minimise the dangers should be a priority.
+Pinpointing areas of risk and taking steps to prepare your house for home care should be a priority.

 Kitchens and Bathrooms